 In 1992, I felt a lot of anxiety remembering my own difficult tween and teen years.
-My twins Mavis Gruver and Nia Kelly were about to enter that turbulent time and I wasn’t looking forward to it!
+My twin daughters Mavis Gruver and Nia Kelly were entering that turbulent time and I wasn’t looking forward to it!

-But when I changed the question to, “Would you want to read a magazine run by girls–where girls share their real lives and problems, their dreams and their challenges?,” the ideas started flowing fast.
+But when I changed the question to, “Would you want to read a magazine run by girls – where girls share their real lives and problems, their dreams and their challenges?,” their ideas started flowing fast.

 It set a new standard for high-quality media by and for tween and teen girls.
-We were the first, and still only, child-edited publication to win the prestigious Association of Educational Publishers’ Golden Lamp award as the best children’s magazine.
+We were the first, and still the only, child-created publication to win the prestigious Association of Educational Publishers’ Golden Lamp award as the best U.S. children’s magazine.